Maansitomer/finbuddy-chatbot/README.md

-# 🤖 FinBuddy – Your AI Loan Assistant
+# 🤖 FinBuddy – Your AI Loan Assistant: https://maansitomer-finbuddy-chatbot-streamlit-app-3nqxuo.streamlit.app/

 FinBuddy is an intelligent internal chatbot developed for financial institutions to assist employees in answering client queries related to **loans, interest rates, and product comparisons**.
 This tool helps ensure reliable, real-time responses, improving service efficiency and competitive positioning.